 in their own body is their business.

-That practice is immoral,
+That practice is immoral,it should be criminalized!

 I wouldn't choose to engage